flatcar-archive/flatcar-docs/os/customize-etcd-unit.md

+---
-# Customizing the etcd unit
+title: Customizing the etcd unit
+weight: 10
+---

 The etcd systemd unit can be customized by overriding the unit that ships with the default Flatcar Container Linux settings.
 Common use-cases for doing this are covered below.